gcarq/rusty-blockparser/README.md

     -s, --start <NUMBER>                     Specify starting block for parsing (inclusive)

 SUBCOMMANDS:
-    csvdump           Dumps the whole blockchain into CSV files help              Prints this message or the help of the given subcommand(s) simplestats       Shows various Blockchain stats
+    balances          Dumps all addresses with non-zero balance to CSV file csvdump           Dumps the whole blockchain into CSV files help              Prints this message or the help of the given subcommand(s) simplestats       Shows various Blockchain stats